( part of the"RESEX" )

-The marine reserve was primarily established to protect against piracy in the lobster fishery; until about a decade ago, the main income of Prainha's fishermen!
+The marine reserve was originally established to protect against piracy in the lobster fishery, which until about a decade ago was the main source of income for Prainha’s fishermen!

 Young men do not want to